 Despite the site’s title, Learn UX actually focuses more on interface design than user experience — although both get attention.
-The video collection — some 50 hours in total — appears to be a particularly attractive option for those homing in on specific programs, with tutorials available for Sketch, Framer, Abstract, Adobe XD, Flinto, Zeplin, Figma, Principle and InVision Studio.
-The handsomely animated site was nominated for an Awwward, which spotlights the best in web design, so you know they walk the walk in terms of aesthetics.
+The free video collection appears to be a particularly attractive option for those homing in on specific programs, with tutorials available for Sketch, Framer, Abstract, Adobe XD, Flinto, Zeplin, Figma, Principle and InVision Studio.
+Students can also dabble in HTML and CSS coding, webflow techniques and UX/UI basics like usability and user testing.
+The animated site was nominated for an Awwward, which spotlights the best in web design, so you know they walk the walk in terms of aesthetics.

-Another self-paced video-course option, the course is broken down into 41 manageable lessons — 20-plus hours of demo-focused video in total — with a series of downloadable assignments and a collection of PDF “cheat sheets.”
-The curriculum kicks off with a Sketch introduction, then moves on to aesthetic fundamentals, color, typography, interface components (including dataviz, photography selection and vector editing) and “real world” tips for things like building a portfolio and finding clients.
+Another self-paced video-course option, this course is broken down into 53 manageable lessons — 35 hours of demo-focused video in total — with a series of downloadable assignments and a collection of PDF “cheat sheets.”
+The curriculum kicks off with a Sketch introduction, then moves on to aesthetic fundamentals, color, typography, interface components (including dataviz, photography selection and vector editing) and real-world tips for things like building a portfolio and finding clients.
 The course was created by Seattle-based freelance UX/UI designer Erik Kennedy, whose clients include Amazon and Soylent.